GregTechCEu/gtceu-modern-docs/docs/Modpacks/Materials-and-Elements/01-Material-Creation.md

     2. harvest level, burn time (e.g. `ingot(2, 2000)` will make the material have the harvest level of iron tools and will burn in furnaces as fuel for 2000 ticks or 100 seconds).

 !!! tip "Disabling Decomposition"
     Depending on the composition, GT will autogenerate an electrolyzer or centrifuge recipe to decompose the material.
-You can block that by adding the disable decomposition flag.
+You can block that by adding the disable decomposition flag. `DISABLE_DECOMPOSITION`

 !!! tip "Choosing EU/t"
     GT has some builtin constants to ease choosing the required EU/t: